-Trump lands in Philippines, offers to mediate on South China Sea
+Gala glitz masks Asia's tensions as Trump winds up tour

 The summit of Asia-Pacific Economic Cooperation (APEC) countries in Vietnam put on show the contrasting vision of the “America First” policy with the traditional consensus favoring multinational deals that China now seeks to champion.

-The framework will be endorsed by China and the 10-member Association of Southeast Asian Nations (ASEAN) on Monday, a diplomat from one of the regional bloc’s countries said.
+Manila hosted the APEC summit two years ago, and at that meeting Canadian Prime Minister Justin Trudeau won a Twitter poll with the hashtag #APEChottie that asked people to vote for the most attractive leader there.
+Journalists swarmed the youthful leader and screamed in excitement.

-Others who will be in Manila for the summit meetings include Chinese Premier Li Keqiang, Russian Prime Minister Dmitry Medvedev and leaders from Japan, Canada, South Korea, India, Australia and New Zealand.
+On his latest visit, Trudeau visited an outlet of Jollibee, a chain that has become a byword for Filipino fast food, chatting and posing for selfies, charming the people of Manila again.

-Additional reporting by Neil Jerome Morales, Enrico dela Cruz and Manolo Serapio; Writing by John Chalmers; Editing by Raju Gopalakrishnan
+Additional reporting by Neil Jerome Morales, Enrico dela Cruz, Manolo Serapio and Martin Petty; Writing by John Chalmers; Editing by Raju Gopalakrishnan